 A Call to Action

-In this document you will find rich evidence-based information about the unique vulnerability of maltreated infants.
-You will also find interesting policy recommendations which are informed by strong scientific evidence.
-We at IMHP hope that you will be inspired by what you read and embrace the powerful role that you can play in the lives of these especially vulnerable young children.
-With the demanding tasks and pressures related to your work it is easy to forget how potent your influence can be.
-You may be the very buffer these infants need against some of the negative forces in their world.
+In this document, you will find rich evidence-based information about the unique vulnerability of maltreated infants, toddlers and preschoolers.
+You will also find policy recommendations which are informed by strong scientific evidence.
+We at IEMHP hope that you will be inspired by what you read and embrace the powerful role that you can play in the lives of these especially vulnerable young children.
+With the demanding tasks and pressures related to your work, it is easy to forget how potent your influence can be.
+You may be the very buffer these children need against some of the negative forces in their world.
 You may be the only person who sees the adversity and works to address the impact it has on their development and mental health.

-Every child that you work with is an opportunity to change precious lives today, and bring hope for a better future.
-We hope this Call to Action will be a valuable new tool for you as you advocate on behalf of young children.
+Every child that you work with is an opportunity to change precious lives today and bring hope for a better future.
+We hope this Call to Action will be a valuable new tool for you as you work to inform policy and practice on behalf of young children.